 Audit processes are initiated at system start up and finish only at system shutdown.
 The audit collection system ensures the integrity and availability of the data collected.
-If necessary, the audit collection system protects the data confidentiality.
-In the case of a problem occurring during the process of the audit collection GlobalSign determines whether to suspend GlobalSign operations until the problem is resolved, duly informing the GlobalSign impacted asset owners.
+If necessary, the audit collection system protects data confidentiality.
+In the case of a problem occurring during the process of the audit collection GlobalSign determines whether to suspend GlobalSign operations until the problem is resolved.

-5.4.7 Notification to Event-Causing Subject
+Notification to Event-Causing Subject